-Evidenced through submission of all of the following:

-1) The Qualified Non-Profit Corporation’s IRS determination letter; and evidence the fostering of low-income housing as an exempt purpose.
-The section of Articles or By-Laws which evidence the fostering of low-income housing as an exempt purpose should be clearly marked and highlighted; and

 All Projects seeking to score points in this category will be required to check the Non-profit set aside box on IRS Form 8609 and will be required to submit a Material Participation certification form.

+Qualification must be evidenced through submission of all of the following:

+The Qualified Non-Profit Corporation’s IRS determination letter; and

+The section of Articles or By-Laws which evidence the fostering of low-income housing as an exempt purpose, with that purpose clearly marked and highlighted.

 E) Financial Characteristics

-1) Rental Assistance
+1) Rental Assistance or Deeper Income Targeting

-Projects with unit based (rather than tenant based) State, federal, or local rental assistance ensuring tenants pay no more than thirty (30%) of their income towards rent and utility expenses combined may be eligible for points in this category.
-In no cases can rental assistance be funded from the development budget or operating budget of the Project.
+Projects with unit based (rather than tenant based) federal rental assistance ensuring tenants pay no more than thirty (30%) of their income towards rent and utility expenses combined may be eligible for points in this category.

-Examples of Rental Assistance

- Project Based Vouchers from a PHA, including those allocated by RHI

- HEARTH Act (previously McKinney-Vento)

- Rural Development- Rural Rental Assistance

- Veterans Affairs Supportive Housing (VASH) or Veterans Affairs Per-Diem

- Rental Housing Support Program

- Municipal assistance

- Other State, federal, or local sources as determined by the Authority
+Projects that are unable to obtain federal rental assistance contracts may score points for deeper income and rent targeting achieved by income averaging or other sources so long as the Authority is satisfied that the applicant has demonstrated the project’s ability to sustain these commitments over 10 years.

-a) Existing Rental Assistance
+a) Rental Assistance

-Projects with existing unit based (rather than tenant based) State, federal, or local rental assistance, as evidenced through submission of an executed rental assistance contract for the

-existing property can cumulatively earn up to five (5) points as listed below.
+Projects with existing unit based (rather than tenant based) federal rental assistance, as evidenced through submission of an executed rental assistance contract for the existing property can cumulatively earn up to eight (8) points.

+To be eligible for points, the term of the rental assistance contract must have at least ten (10) years remaining.
+Points will be earned as follows: